JEFF SCHEMMER, CMCP

 Laurel and her husband, Tom, have two children and reside in Decatur County.

 An Indianapolis native, Teresa Russell received her Bachelor of Arts from the University of Southern Indiana majoring in Public Relations/Advertising and minoring in Business Administration and Interpersonal Communications.
-Upon graduation, she began working in the nonprofit sector and served for nearly 17 years at Clarity of South Central Indiana located in Columbus, Indiana prior to joining the Statewide 911 Board.
-Over the course of her tenure at Clarity, her roles included Event Coordinator, Educator Coordinator, Director of Operations, Director of Marketing and for the last eight years, Development Director.
+Upon graduation, she began working in the nonprofit sector and served for nearly 17 years at Clarity of South Central Indiana in various roles including Event Coordinator, Education Coordinator, Director of Operations, Director of Marketing and Development Director.

-Teresa and her husband, Chad, have two children and reside in Hope, Indiana.
+Teresa joined the Statewide 911 Board in May of 2018 and serves as the Executive Assistant and Program Manager.
+She and her husband, Chad, have two children and reside in Hope, Indiana.

 what does the state 911 office do?